AML Policy

 Transact Bridge will maintain the records (either in electronic or in paper form) of types

-of transactions mentioned under Rules 3 and 4 of PMLA Rules 2005 and the copies of the Suspicious
+of transactions mentioned under Rules 3 and 4 of PMLA Rules 2005 and the copies of the suspicious

 Transactions reports submitted to LEA’s as well as those relating to the verification of identity of